hanibashir/blog50/README.md

 * Install project dependencies by running `pip install -r requirements.txt`

-* Run `flask run` and visit the link that appears on the command line.
+* Run `flask run` or `python -m flask run` and visit http://127.0.0.1:5000 or the link that appears on the command line.